 Filed: May 12, 2016

-Methods, systems, and apparatus include computer programs encoded on a computer-readable storage medium, including a method for providing content.
+Methods, systems, and apparatus include computer programs encoded on a computer-readable storage medium, including a method for providing the content.
 A search query is received.
 Search results responsive to the query are identified, including identifying a first search result in a top set of search results that is associated with a brand.
-Based at least in part on the query, one or more eligible content items are identified for delivery along with the search results responsive to the query.
+Based at least in part on the query, one or more eligible content items are identified for the delivery along with the search results responsive to the query.
 A determination is made as to when at least one of the eligible content items is associated with the same brand as the brand associated with the first search result.
 The first search result and one of the determined at least one eligible content items are combined into a combined content item and providing the combined content item as a search result responsive to the request.

 The patent does include details on things such as an “entity/brand determination engine,” which can be used to compare paid results with organic results, to see if they cover the same brand.
 This is one of the changes that indexing things instead of strings are bringing us.